The Lafrowda Club

 Original Aims

-The St Just Literary Institute played an important part in the town’s history providing education at a time when schooling was limited, the very first Committee meeting minutes, from 1842, set out the allowable uses of the building: “…The design of the Institution being solely the promotion of useful knowledge.
-Every species of light reading such as newspapers, novels, etc as well as all work of an irreligious or immoral tendency shall be excluded forever….”.
-A fascinating statement defining how the building can be used, one which hopefully is not wholly enforceable now!
+“…The design being solely for the promotion of useful knowledge.
+Every species of light reading such as newspapers, novels, etc, as well as all work of an irreligious or immoral tendency shall be excluded forever….”

 Original Uses

-The building housed a large galleried lecture theatre upstairs, covering the full size of the building, and downstairs a library of 500 books, a reading room and accommodation for a caretaker.
-In 1858 the building also housed the Society of Arts and a museum.
+In 1858 there was a library of 500 books, a reading room and accommodation for a caretaker.
+The building also housed the society of arts and a museum.
+Upstairs was and a large galleried lecture theatre.

 Later Years